 - Large breed: 60 – 90 beats per minute

-Before you assess your dog’s heart rate at home, make sure that your dog has not been active, excited, or stressed.
-A dog who has been exercising or excited will have higher numbers.
-It’s important to capture the resting baseline.
-Here’s how:
+Before you check your dog’s heart rate at home, make sure that your dog has not been active, excited, or stressed.
+A dog’s resting heart rate should be established when he or she is—you guessed it—at rest.
+The pulse of a dog who has been exercising or excited will be higher.
+It’s important to capture your dog’s baseline.

-- If you have a stethoscope, you can use it to count the beats.
+If you have a stethoscope, you can use it to count the beats.
 Otherwise, put the flat palm of your hand on your dog’s chest wall.
-You should be able to pick up the heart rate.
+You should be able to feel the heart beating.
 If your dog prefers to lie down, have him or her lie on the right side.
 Then take the forelimb and flex the elbow back—where it touches the chest wall is a good guideline.

-- The easiest way to gather your dog’s heart rate is to count the number of beats per 15 seconds and then multiply by four.
-Of course, you can count beats for 30 seconds and multiply by two, but it will be the longest 30 seconds of your life. 🙂
+The easiest way to gather your dog’s heart rate is to count the number of beats per 15 seconds and then multiply by four.
+Of course, you can count beats for 30 seconds and multiply by two, but your dog may not appreciate sitting still for that long!

-Vital Sign #2: Understanding the normal body temperature for dogs
+Vital Sign #2: Learn the normal body temperature for dogs

 How to take your dog’s temperature

-- Gather your tools: a standard digital thermometer, a water-soluble lubricant such as KYJelly, and a friend or family member to help distract your dog.
+Before you begin, make sure you have a standard digital thermometer, a water-soluble lubricant such as KYJelly, and a friend or family member to help distract your dog and help hold him or her still.

 What color should your dog’s gums be?
 The mucous membranes (your dog’s gums) should be pink and moist.
 I would encourage you to get in the habit of gently lifting your dog’s upper lip to check the color of your dog’s gums.
-Many dogs have dark spots on the gums which can be normal pigmentation.
-By frequently looking at your dog’s mouth, you’ll have a visual roadmap of what your dog’s normal pink gums look like.
-Any color of white, grey, purple, or red is significant—a sign of a veterinary emergency.
+Many dogs have dark spots on the gums, which can be normal pigmentation.
+Some breeds, such as Chow Chows, have completely pigmented/black gums.
+By frequently looking at your dog’s mouth, you’ll have a visual roadmap of what your dog’s normal gums look like.
+Any color of white, grey, purple, or dark red is significant—a sign of a veterinary emergency.

-Vital sign #4: Knowing the normal respiratory rate in dogs
+Vital sign #4: Know the normal respiratory rate in dogs

 How to measure your dog’s respiratory rate